NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 **Step 2:** Next find a suitable location for your Hotspot to be positioned, to provide the best coverage we recommend placing it near a window just out of direct sunlight.
 You’ll need to be near a mains power source too.

-**Step 3:** If you are using a wired ethernet connection, connect an ethernet cable between a router or switch and the ethernet jack on the Hotspot.
+**Step 3:** If you are using a wired Ethernet connection, connect an Ethernet cable between a router or switch and the Ethernet jack on the Hotspot.

 **Step 4:** Fit the appropriate power plug for your country onto the universal power supply and plug it into a mains outlet.